 There is no specific way to explain what a person who lives with Agoraphobia feels exactly.
 While certain individuals gripped with this disorder may find it difficult to stay inside public parks, the rest may find it very distressing to step out of their homes.
 The effects vary from person to person.

-Why Agoraphobia Develops
+Why does Agoraphobia develop?

 The tendency of Agoraphobia grows during adolescence and some people may evolve this disorder at a later middle age including women who are recently divorced or widowed and also people facing low-income issues.
 It is also not unusual for people who have faced a turbulent and stressful event to experience symptoms associated with Agoraphobia.

-Such stressful circumstances can range from personal abuse, the passing of a near and dear ones, or being a victim of a physical assault or an attack.
+Such stressful circumstances can range from personal abuse, the passing of near and dear ones, or being a victim of a physical assault or an attack.
 In some cases, hereditary factors also intervene like being close kin of a person having Agoraphobia also places a person at risk for developing such anxiety disorders.

 Though on its own, Agoraphobia denotes an anxiety disturbance, it is generally a byproduct of a singular or various different anxiety disorders.
 Similar to other disorders like panic or social anxiety disorders, it can produce a consequential influence on your life quality from social confinement to problems in upkeeping one’s physical and psychological well-being.
 The outcome of this disorder can be overwhelming if it afflicts you severely so much so, that it is restricting you from moving out of your house.